jjeffchung/Swift-/README.md

 4) Planet and Sun in your palm: Augmented Reality(AR) program
 - An AR program which uses the AR Kit and showcases an Earth and Sun objects into the user's environment.

+5) Rock Paper Scissors (RPS) iOS Game
+-An RPS game which lets the user play against the computer while keeping track of the Game's History with the user's Win and Loses.